 - Some family operations are organized so the corporation claims most of the income.
 Or you may claim deductions that drive your income below the federal poverty line.
 Both of these actions are common and perfectly legal.
 However, if your personal, household income is below 100 percent of the federal poverty line, you cannot qualify for a federal health insurance tax credit and you will have to pay full price for your insurance, if you choose to buy it.
 This is why we recommend people in your situation consult closely with their accountants.
 There are many good reasons to take deductions.
 This website cannot tell you the right decision for your family.

 If you buy your insurance through healthcare.gov, the website will ask you to estimate your 2015 modified adjusted gross income.

 - This is how the site will calculate any tax credit you will receive.
 (The insurance sold through healthcare.gov is offered by private insurance companies.
-The plans are identical to what the same companies sell outside the healthcare.gov website.
+The plans, with some exceptions, are identical to what the same companies sell outside the healthcare.gov website.
 The advantage to buying through healthcare.gov is the premium tax credits available there.)
 Estimating income can be difficult for family farmers and ranchers as income can vary widely year to year.
 We recommend people make their best estimate, but we recognize you may not be able to forecast the next year’s income accurately.
 You have several options.

 - FIRST: You can change your income estimate throughout the year.